Point Clare railway station

 Point Clare railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the southern Central Coast suburb of Point Clare opening on 28 June 1891.

 Platforms and services

-Point Clare has two side platforms that are about 5 cars long.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
+Point Clare has two side platforms.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central, Gosford, Wyong & Newcastle via Strathfield.
+There are 3 weekday morning peak hour services from Wyong to Sydney Central via Gordon.